sagemath/sage/CODE_OF_CONDUCT.md

 computer scientists, engineers, researchers, teachers, amateurs, and others with varied backgrounds.
 This diversity is one of our strengths, but it can also lead to communication problems and unhappiness.
-People who love working on Sage can more effectively collaborate with others if they follow this code.
+People who love working on Sage can more effectively collaborate with others if they follow this Code.

 ## Guidelines ##